CodeMaster7000/Wikipedia-Summary-Generator/README.md

 # Wikipedia Summary Generator

 ## About
-A program written in Python with Tkinter that makes it easy to access and parse data from “wikipedia.org”.
+A program written in Python with Tkinter that summarises data from “wikipedia.org”.

 ## Function & Instructions